-The proposed memorandum between the Port and the Fire Department would formalize the Fire Department's existing and ongoing responsibility for the maintenance of the historic Firehouse 35.
-To determine the current and future maintenance needs of the facility the Port and Fire Department would prepare a conditions assessment of the Firehouse 35 substructure and superstructure.
-The conditions assessment would identify deferred maintenance and code required upgrades necessary to maintain Firehouse 35 in a state of good repair, as well as improvements necessary to allow the facility to meet applicable Port Building Code requirements.
+The proposed memorandum-MOU between the Port and the Fire Department would formalize the Fire Department's existing and ongoing responsibility for the maintenance and repair of the historic Fire Station 35 and the new fire boat headquarters facility.
+To ensure that Fire Department operations in Fire Station 35 would meet applicable Port Building Code requirements, determine the current and future maintenance needs of the facility the Port and Fire Department would prepare a conditions assessment of the Firehouse 35-substructure and superstructure to determine the maintenance and repair needs of the facility.
+The conditions assessment would include identification of any deferred maintenance and repair and coderequired upgrades necessary to maintain Fire Station 35 in a state of good repair, as well as improvements necessary to allow the facility to meet applicable Port Building Code requirements Fire Department operations.
 The Port would also establish a schedule for making the necessary repairs and/or future inspections.
+All proposed maintenance and repair scopes of work will be evaluated by the Port to achieve consistency with the Secretary of the Interior's Standards for the Treatment of Historic Properties as required by Port Commission Resolution 04-89.
+In addition, the Port will consult with Planning Department staff on any proposed maintenance and repair work, including determination of whether the proposed work is subject to Historic Preservation Commission authorization of a Certificate of Appropriateness in accordance with Article 10 of the Planning Code.